valkey-io/valkey-rfc/Bloom.md

 ## Motivation

-Bloom filters are a space efficient probabilistic data structure that can be used to "check" whether an element exists in a set (with a defined false positive), and to "add" elements to a set.
-While checking whether an item exists, false positives are possible, but false negatives are not possible. https://en.wikipedia.org/wiki/Bloom_filter
+Bloom filters are a space efficient probabilistic data structure that can be used to "check" whether an element exists in a set (with a defined false-positive), and to "add" elements to a set.
+While checking whether an item exists, false-positives are possible, but false negatives are not possible. https://en.wikipedia.org/wiki/Bloom_filter

 To utilize Bloom filters in their client applications, users today use client libraries that are compatible with the ReBloom